Great frigatebird: Breeding

 Incubation lasts for around 55 days.
 Great frigatebird chicks begin calling a few days before hatching and rub their egg tooth against the shell.
 The altricial chicks are naked and helpless, and lie prone for several days after hatching.
 Chicks are brooded for two weeks after hatching after which they are covered in white down, and guarded by a parent for another fortnight after that.
 Chicks are given numerous meals a day after hatching, once older they are fed every one to two days.
-Feeding is by regurgitation, the chick sticks its head inside the adults mouth.
+Feeding is by regurgitation, the chick sticks its head inside the adult's mouth.

 Parental care is prolonged in great frigatebirds.
 Fledging occurs after four to six months, the timing dependent on oceanic conditions and food availability.
 After fledging chicks continue to receive parental care for between 150 and 428 days; frigatebirds have the longest period of post-fledging parental care of any bird.
 The length of this care depends on oceanic conditions, in bad years (particularly El Niño years) the period of care is longer.
 The diet of these juvenile birds is provided in part by food they obtained for themselves and in part from their parents.
 Young fledglings will also engage in play; with one bird picking up a stick and being chased by one or more other fledglings.
 After the chick drops the stick the chaser attempts to catch the stick before it hits the water, after which the game starts again.
 This play is thought to be important in developing the aerial skills needed to fish.

-Great frigatebirds take many years to reach sexual maturity and only breed once they have acquired the full adult plumage.
+Great frigatebirds take many years to reach sexual maturity and breed only once they have acquired the full adult plumage.
 This is attained by female birds when they are eight to nine years of age and for male birds when they are 10 to 11 years of age.
 The average lifespan is unknown but is assumed to be relatively long.
 As part of a study conducted in 2002 on Tern Island in Hawaii, 35 ringed great frigatebirds were recaptured.
 Of these 10 were 37 years or older and one was at least 44 years old.